accesscode-2-1/unit-0/lessons/week-4/2015-04-04-secret-kung-fu-masters-JSON-quick-start-guide.md

 You'll see the `JSONObject` datatype once we talk about the `json-simple` library.
 This library will us help parse this data.

-#### Safari and Chrome are not able to properly display JSON data out of the box.
-I `highly` recommend that you install a JSON extension into your browser in order to easily visual$
+#### Safari and Chrome are not able to properly display JSON out of the box.
+I `highly` recommend that you install a JSON extension into your browser in order to easily visualize the data.

 ## Safari